Shibby220/LIRI-Bot/README.md

-# LIRIBot
+# LIRI-Bot

 ## Overview

-LIRI is a command line node app that takes in specific commands related to movie titles, song titles, and band/artist names and retrieves data about them from various APIs.
+LIRI-Bot is a command line node app that takes in specific commands related to movie titles, song titles, and band/artist names and retrieves data about them from various APIs.

 ### Built With